 · 2008 Souls and Machines, Reina Sofia Museum, Madrid, Spain.

 · 2010 Permanent commissions open in 3 locations: Anchorage Museum, Alaska; Chicago Museum of Science and Industry; Copernicus Centre, Warsaw, Poland.

 · 2011 Persistence of Vision: Art Futura XXI, Bilbao, Spain.

 · 2012 Spinning Cosmos: Art Futura 2012, MUMI, Montevideo, Uruguay

 · 2013 An Alternative Approach: Tallinn Light Biennale, Estonia

 · 2014 Wave Garden, Lumina Light Festival, Cascais, Portugal

 · 2015 Interplay, Singapore Science Centre

-· Exhibited on four continents and more than fifteen countries.
+· Exhibited on four continents and more than twenty countries.